AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/exploratory_analysis/README.md

 # Exploratory Analysis

 This folder contains all notebooks used to conduct exploratory analysis while cell typing.
+These notebooks all use data from the `2024-05-01` release.

 1. `01-marker-gene-tumor-classification.Rmd`: This notebook looks at marker gene expression in `SCPCS000490`.
 Tumor cells are classified using manual annotation based on marker gene expression and clustering.